s-simoncelli/ppnw.github.io/README.md

 - year: the year when the conference was or will be held
 - where: the country and city
 - next: set to true to mark the block as the next conference
-- url: this field has the following nested fields:
+- urls: this field is used to generated multiple URLS; each nested field can contain the following fields:
     - href: the URL of the link (for proceedings, extended abstracts or conference website)
     - title: the URL title
+    - iconClass: the icon class.
+See https://fontawesome.com/icons